khive-ai/lionfuncs/docs/lionfuncs/index.md

 ## License

-`lionfuncs` is licensed under the Apache License 2.0.
+`lionfuncs` is licensed under the MIT License.
 See the [LICENSE](https://github.com/khive-ai/lionfuncs/blob/main/LICENSE) file for details.